 Few more days to Christmas!
 It is celebration time now.
-I am completely in festive mood and I am sure so are you.
+I am completely in a festive mood and I am sure so are you.
 Let me take this opportunity to take you to a unique destination called Spirit Museum, in Stockholm.
 Cheers to everybody!!

 A rainy afternoon in Stockholm